Satellite Business 2.0: Reception

 The track has been met with positive reviews by music critics such as Pitchfork and Stereogum.

+Commercial performance

+The single peaked at 6 on the UK's Official Physical Singles Chart on 17 October 2024.

 Music video

 The music video for "Satellite Business 2.0" was released on 16 July 2024.
 It was directed by Max Friedman & Caleb Femi and produced by Hannah Partington.